 field to hold the frequency count, a display pointer to point

-to the original display function, and a comparator pointer to point
+to the original display function, a comparator pointer to point

-to the original comparator.
+to the original freeing function.
 As such, the constructors

 newGST and newAVL will need the same argument types